guilhermemorningstar/guilhermemorningstar/README.md

 ## About me

 <p align="justify">
-Bored with being the Lord of Hell, the devil relocates to Los Angeles, where he opens a nightclub and forms a connection with a homicide detective
+Bored with being the Lord of Hell, the devil relocates to Los Angeles, where he opens a nightclub and forms a connection with a homicide detective.
 </p>

 - :smiling_imp: I am the devil